Timen678/hack-the-box-writeups/README.md

+## Hbox writeups
+Answers are left out for obvious reasons.

 ## Kali Linux time-savings and best practice to make Mati Aharoni proud

 Store your target IP address and information that you'll frequently use into variables.